bjackman/nas/README.md

   - [x] Figure out ACLs for the filesystem on it
 - [x] ZFS mounted exposed to FileBrowser
 - [x] Make NAS services start up on boot
+- [ ] Reduce power consumption
+- [ ] Set up DynDNS
-- [ ] There's too much fiddly stuff happening on the host.
+- [x] There's too much fiddly stuff happening on the host.
 Switch to ansible
-  - [ ] Back up the `system-data` directory from the device
+  - [x] Back up the `system-data` directory from the device
-  - [ ] Restore it to a clean Ubuntu installation
+  - [x] Restore it to a clean Ubuntu installation
-  - [ ] Rewrite the ZFS and `docker-compose` installation as Ansible tasks
+  - [x] Rewrite the ZFS and `docker-compose` installation as Ansible tasks
+  - [x] Set up FileBrowser without it coming up with `admin:admin` root creds
+  - [ ] Expose it to the internet again yolo
 - [ ] Set up something to automatically manage ZFS snapshots.
 [See how Jeff Geerling did it here](https://github.com/geerlingguy/arm-nas/blob/master/host_vars/nas02.mmoffice.net.yml)